 The Tel Aviv Pride is one of the largest events in Israel and it promises a lot of fun in the sun.
 This city is the LGBT capital of the Middle East and it is more open-minded than most of its neighboring countries.

-Aside from the actual pride parade, Tel Aviv organizes a pride week before the parade.
+Aside from the actual pride parade, the awesome city of Tel Aviv organizes a pride week before the parade.
 During this week visitors from all over the world flock to the awesome capital of Israel to celebrate together.

 The Pride March walks through the beautiful and cozy city streets.
 It ends on the famous Gordon Beach, where the extravagant and colorful party continues until long after midnight.

 Tel Aviv is not only LGBT-friendly during pride week but gay visitors travel to the capital all year round to explore the vibrant gay scene of Tel Aviv.
 This scene is so large and interesting that tour operators sell holiday packages to explore it.

 In 2020 Tel Aviv Pride takes place on June 12.